Customizing the JDK

 Copy any custom files into the

-.jdk-overlay file.
+.jdk-overlay directory.
 The files will be copied to their equivalent directory in the JDK.
 For example, to define a custom security policy, the

 $ git add .jdk-overlay $ git commit -m "Custom JDK Files"

 Then deploy your application, with the custom files, to Heroku: